SteffySenson/sOURce/README.md

-A Realtime Web based chatting app using HTML, CSS , AJAX &amp; Django with SQL database
+A Realtime Web based chatting app using HTML, CSS &amp; Django with a little bit of AJAX<br>

-This app features -<br>
+This app currently features -<br>

  -A web based app<br>
  -Able to send messages to a user using a username and a unique number(can be phone number or any digits)<br>

+Thought Process<br>
+---------------<br>

+This is my first attempt at building a Website using Django.
+I have researched about basic requirements needed for projects using Django from tutorials and documentation.
+I used VSCode for the project. 'sOURce' seems like an ideal name for the project, since I had to learn it from the scratch ;) and also the highlighted 'OUR' is source gives a feeling of belonging in using the webchat.
+The simple interface makes it easier for user to navigate through the site.
+I use Asynchronous JS

 In future the app will be able to -<br>